Kevin Boyle (basketball): University

-In 1978, Boyle joined the University of Iowa and started playing for the Iowa Hawkeyes men's basketball team.
-During 1980, Boyle played with Iowa as a guard before he filled in for Ronnie Lester as a forward while Lester was injured.
+In 1978, Boyle joined the University of Iowa and played mainly as a forward for the Iowa Hawkeyes men's basketball team.
+During 1980, Boyle played as a guard while he filled in for Ronnie Lester while Lester was injured.
 At the third place game during the 1980 NCAA Division I Basketball Tournament, Boyle and Iowa were defeated by Purdue.
 Boyle was diagnosed with tendonitis after injuring his wrist during a game with Iowa in 1982.
 Following his injury, Boyle said the athletic tape he wore for his wrist "restricted my motion, my follow-through especially".

-With Iowa, Boyle held the season record in steals from 1980 to 1981 and the assists season record in 1982.
+At Iowa, Boyle held the season record in steals from 1980 to 1981 and the assists season record in 1982.
+In 1981, he was named First-team All-Big Ten.
 In 1982, Boyle was a co-winner of the Best Defensive Player Award and the sole Most Valuable Player as part of his awards for Iowa that year.
 After leaving the Hawkeyes in 1982 with 118 career games, Boyle had 674 rebounds and 482 field goals as part of his 1,189 points.

 Career

 Playing career

 While with Iowa, Boyle won gold with the United States basketball team at the 1981 Summer Universiade.
 By April 1982, Boyle had also traveled to Argentina and other parts of the world for his basketball career.
 During the 1982 NBA draft, Boyle was selected by the Philadelphia 76ers during the sixth round.
 After the 76ers cut Boyle from the team, he went to England for his overseas basketball career.
 In October 1982, Boyle joined the National Basketball League as part of the Bracknell Pirates.

 When Boyle was told a family member was in a car accident in January 1983, Boyle left England to go back to the United States.
 That month, Boyle ended his point guard experience with the Pirates as he was unhappy with the training he received and the lack of a contract.
 As a basketball player in the Amateur Athletic Union, Boyle won the state championship with Converse-Airliner.
 In July 1983, Boyle was with the San Diego Clippers during the Summer Pro League.
 He also trained with the Houston Rockets during their preseason in October 1983.

 The following year, Boyle joined the Continental Basketball Association.
 With the CBA, Boyle was originally signed with the Bay State Bombardiers before he was traded to the Sarasota Stingers.
 After being cut from the Stingers, Boyle returned to the Bombardiers before being cut from Bay State in February 1984.
 By mid-1984, Boyle returned to Iowa to play basketball in exhibition games.

-For his basketball experience in France, Boyle had went to Hagetmau by the end of 1984.
+For his basketball experience in France, Boyle had gone to Hagetmau by the end of 1984.
 In 1985, Boyle played basketball in Doazit.
 He then went to Switzerland the following year after he declined a temporary arranged marriage proposed to him by a French basketball team.
 In Switzerland, Boyle and Geneva were the 1986 Swiss Cup winners.
 Boyle was also a coach while playing in Europe.